 The Team

-The portfolio of the Vice-Provost, Equity, Diversity, Inclusion and Anti-Racism at Memorial University is led by Dr. Delores V. Mullings, vice-provost, and supported at this time by three full-time staff members.
+The portfolio of the Vice-Provost, Equity, Diversity, Inclusion and Anti-Racism at Memorial University is led by Dr. Delores V. Mullings, vice-provost, and supported at this time by four staff members.

 Dr. Delores V. Mullings